dhardtke/prandium/README.md

 <!--suppress HtmlDeprecatedAttribute -->
 <img align="left" src="assets/favicon.svg" width="64" alt="Logo" />

-Prandium is a single-user content management system used to organize recipes.
+Prandium, latin for [lunch](https://en.wiktionary.org/wiki/prandium), is a single-user content management system for organizing recipes.

 *WARNING: This software is not ready for production yet as some important features and tests are still missing (although I am personally using it on a daily basis).*